-Disaster Response volunteer opportunities from around the country can be found by clicking on the Disaster Recovery tab on the UMVIM webpage here.
+Long-term disaster response volunteer opportunities from around the country can be found by clicking on the Disaster Recovery tab on the UMVIM webpage here.
 Please do not self-deploy to disaster areas.
 For more information, contact mgrace [at] wocumc.org.

 - Early Response Team training: ERT teams of The United Methodist Church assist in the aftermath of natural disasters.
 Click here for upcoming ERT trainings.